efung/gnufmuffin.com/_posts/2015-03-02-grilled-banana-bread-with-tahini-and-honeycomb.md

 2 cups of toasted pecans.
 Compared to other banana breads, in my humble opinion, it's a little too dense, and a little too mild in flavour.
 However, the recipe doesn't stop there.
-It continues with the instructino to spread thick slices generously with butter.
+It continues with the instruction to spread thick slices generously with butter.

 <a href="https://www.flickr.com/photos/gnuf/16492894337" title="Grilled
 Banana Bread with Tahini and Honeycomb by Eric Fung, on Flickr"><img